-- What career paths are available in your organization? - What are skills and attributes do you value most in your interns/employees? - What is the typical work week of an intern/new employee? - What is your hiring process like for intern/full-time hires? - Do you offer training or mentors to help your employees succeed? - What is the office culture like? - What do you enjoy most about working for the company? - How can I improve my chances of receiving an interview or offer? - Do you have any advice for someone wanting to enter the accounting profession? - May I contact you with further questions?
+- What career paths are available in your organization? - What are skills and attributes do you value most in your interns/employees? - What is the typical work week of an intern/new employee? - What is your hiring process like for intern/full-time hires? - What is your remote work policy? - Do you offer training or mentors to help your employees succeed? - What is the office culture like? - What do you enjoy most about working for the company? - How can I improve my chances of receiving an interview or offer? - Do you have any advice for someone wanting to enter the accounting profession? - May I contact you with further questions?